gburgett/linkscanner/README.md

 Scans a web page for broken links

 Options:
   --help                     Show help                                 [boolean] --version                  Show version number                       [boolean] --followRedirects, -L      Follow 301 & 302 redirects to their destination and
-                          report that result                           [boolean] --debug, -d             Print additional debug logging to stderr     [boolean] --verbose, -v           Print more information in the output results (formatter dependent)                        [boolean] --recursive, -r         Recursively crawl all links on the same host [boolean] --exclude-external, -e  Do not test links that point to other hosts  [boolean] --formatter, -f         Choose the output formatter
+                             report that result                        [boolean] --debug, -d                Print additional debug logging to stderr  [boolean] --verbose, -v              Print more information in the output results (formatter dependent)                     [boolean] --compact, -c              Print less information in the output results (formatter dependent)                     [boolean] --no-progress, -P          Do not display a progress bar             [boolean] --progress, -p             display a progress bar                    [boolean] --total                    Give the progress bar a hint of approx how many URLs we will scan                          [number] --ignore-robots-file       Causes linkscanner to not respect robots file rules like disallow or crawl delay              [boolean] --recursive, -r            Recursively crawl all links on the same host --XGET                     Always use a GET request when normally would use a HEAD                                      [boolean] --user-agent               A user-agent string to be used when sending requests                                   [string] --max-concurrency          The maximum number of simultaneous requests going out from your computer                     [number] --timeout                  The maximum time to wait (in seconds) for a response before writing a timeout to the results [number] [default: 10] --headers, -H                                                          [array] --formatter, -f, --format  Set the output formatter or format string.
-                                                   [choices: "table", "console"]
+                             Options: console (default), table, json, csv,
+                             or format string like "url: %{url_effective}"
+                                                                        [string]
+  --skip-leaves              Do not issue a HEAD request to leaf urls, simply
-  --include, -i           CSS Selector for which HTML elements that should be
+                             print them (implies show-skipped)         [boolean] --exclude-external, -e     Do not test links that point to other hosts [boolean] --show-skipped             Display skipped results in the formatted output [boolean] --include, -i              CSS Selector for which HTML elements to inspect.
-                          scanned
-        [array] [choices: "a", "link", "img", "script", "form", "iframe", "all"]
+                             Examples: "a", "link[rel=\"canonical\"]", "img",
+                             "script", "form", "iframe", "all"           [array] --only                     A content type (or list of content types) to parse.
+                             All other content types will not be scanned for links.                                      [array]
 ```

 example: